 In our opinion, the FAA does a pretty good job of testing students on key topics, without overtly going out of their way to trick you and fail you.
 What does that mean to you?
 It means that as long as you give yourself enough time to prepare, you get enough practice before test day, and you show up to the testing center prepared, you should be fine.

 Dronegenuity offers a comprehensive Part 107 Test Prep course for folks without prior aviation or mapping experience.
 We highly recommend you explore our course before taking the exam, but even if you’re just looking for few more practice questions to build confidence and test your understanding of the material, we’ve got you covered!

-Class C airspace generally extends from the surface to 4,000 ft MSL in the center ring.
+Class C airspace generally extends from the surface to 4,000 ft above the airport elevation, charted in MSL, in the center ring.
 Although the configuration of each Class C area is individually tailored, what is typically the floor of Class C airspace in its outer ring?

 A) 4,000 ft MSL

 This question is specifically testing your knowledge of airspace classifications, specifically Class C, as well as your understanding of AGL vs. MSL and the definition of the “floor” and “ceiling” of airspace.